 How to Disable Outboard Oil Injection

-When you need to disable the oil injection system on your outboard completely, ...
-How do I Troubleshoot the Oil Injection System...
+When you need to disable the oil injection system on your outboard completely, you must disconnect the electrical service and the appropriate...